klees/ilias-tool-ilse/README.md

 ```

 ### Required configuration entries
-For new installation of ILIAS you need these onfiguration entries.
+For new installation of ILIAS you need these configuration entries.
 ```
 * client
 * database